yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/back-up-universe-data/ysql.md

 ![Create Backup](/images/yp/create-backup-new-1.png)

+By default, the list displays all the backups generated for the universe regardless of the time period.
+You can configure the list to only display the backups created during a specific time period, such as last year,  last month, and so on.
+In addition, you can specify a custom time period.

-To view details information about an existing backup, click on it to open **Backup Details**.
+To view detailed information about an existing backup, click on it to open **Backup Details**.

 The **Backups** page allows you to create new backups that start immediately, as follows:

-- Select the time period for the backup and click **Backup now** to open the dialog shown in the following illustration:<br><br>
+- Click **Backup now** to open the dialog shown in the following illustration:<br><br>

   ![Backup](/images/yp/create-backup-new-2.png)<br><br>